 Take a look at What graduate salary can I expect in an IT job? on our graduate careers site TARGETjobs to find out more.

 How much will I earn in IT when I have more experience?

-According to IT Jobs Watch, the average annual salary for an IT support analyst is £32,500, the average salary for a developer is £45,000 and the average salary for a technology consultant is £50,000.
+According to IT Jobs Watch, the median salary for an IT support engineer is £31,498, the median salary for a developer is £45,000 and salaries for a technology consultants could range from as high as £56,000 to £80,000.
 If you climb the career ladder and end up managing a team of colleagues you could earn more – typically between £50,000 and £85,000, according to Ben Broughton at Premier Group Recruitment.
 Again, see What graduate salary can I expect in an IT job? to find out more.

 What do these salaries mean in practical terms?
 Of course, it depends how expensive an area you live in but these are good salaries that should allow you to buy a house and have plenty to spend on your life outside work.